-Career Services coordinates on and off campus recruiting opportunities and hosts two comprehensive career fairs each fall and spring semester for students in all majors.
-Career Fair allows our students the opportunity to speak with multiple employers in one location about co-op, internships and degreed positions.
+Career Services coordinates on and off-campus recruiting opportunities and hosts two comprehensive career fairs each fall and spring semester for students in all majors.
+Career Fair allows our students the opportunity to speak with multiple employers in one location about cooperative education (co-op), internships, and degreed positions.
 Attendees are required to dress professionally and bring copies of their resumes for distribution.

 Cooperative Education and Internships

 Cooperative Education and Internships provide a unique, structured educational experience that allows students to gain practical, professional work experience while completing degree requirements.
-Through the integration of classroom theory and professional practices, students increase their understanding of the world of work.
+Through the integration of classroom theory and professional practices, students increase their understanding of the work world.

 The Cooperative Education program offers alternating and parallel options.
 Students working on an alternating schedule rotate semesters of full-time study with semesters of full-time work in their majors.
 Some students may complete continuous parallel (part-time work) assignments concurrently with a reduced class load.
-Co-op work experiences are progressive in responsibilities, monitored by the University, and directly related to the students' academic and career goals.
-Students participating in Cooperative Education are required to register their co-op through the Career Center.
+Cooperative Education work experiences are progressive in responsibilities, monitored by the University, and directly related to the students' academic and career goals.
+Students participating in Cooperative Education are required to register their Cooperative Education through the Career Center.

 Charger Path is UAH’s exclusive comprehensive career management system and all newly enrolled students receive an account during their first week of classes.
-In this system, students update their profiles, upload their resumes and apply for positions including co-ops, internships and professional, degreed opportunities.
-Through Charger Path, students receive career announcements, view upcoming workshops and information sessions, have access to on-campus recruiting schedules and make appointments with the Career Center.
+In this system, students update their profiles, upload their resumes and apply for positions including co-ops, internships, and professional degree opportunities.
+Through Charger Path, students receive career announcements, view upcoming workshops and information sessions, have access to on-campus recruiting schedules, and make appointments with the Career Center.